What are the first signs and symptoms of Lyme disease?

 - Can last days, even weeks

-What are the second stage signs and symptoms of Lyme disease?
+Second stage signs and symptoms of Lyme disease

 The symptoms of second stage, early disseminated, Lyme disease can be difficult to attribute.
 Symptoms include severe fatigue, fever, pain, intermittent weakness and achiness of the muscles and joints, numbness in arms and legs, vision changes, and cognitive dysfunction such as short-term memory difficulties and problems multitasking.
 These symptoms are not specific for Lyme disease and can make the diagnosis of second stage Lyme disease very challenging.

-What are signs and symptoms of the third stage of Lyme Disease?
+Third stage signs and symptoms of Lyme disease

 When should I go see my doctor?

-Patients should seek advice from their doctor if they have a suspicious round expanding red skin lesion, and/or show signs of summer-flu, particularly during Lyme disease season, which is highest-risk late spring through July/August.
+Patients should seek advice from their doctor if they have a suspicious round expanding red skin lesion, and/or show signs of summer-flu, particularly during Lyme disease season, which is highest-risk during May through August.
 If those circumstances apply (rash, summer-flu) or symptoms persist it is very important to go to a physician.

 IF YOU ARE DEPRESSED OR HAVE SUICIDAL TENDENCIES